Call for free independent agent advice

 Curious how your home compares?
 Grab your free market report now.

-The table outlines CoreLogic’s Home Value Index as of 2nd February 2026, showing peak declines, five-year growth, and changes since the first rate cut in February.
+The table outlines CoreLogic’s Home Value Index as of 28th February 2026, showing peak declines, five-year growth, and changes since the start of the previous rate hiking cycle in May 2022.

 Discover how your property compares locally with a free property report.